-605 The initial conditions for both models are given by T = 210 K and $w = 0.02 \,\mathrm{m \, s^{-1}}$.
+In Fig. 14, a case of limit cycle behaviour is shown.
+As in Fig. 13, green lines indicate the complex model simulations and the reduced model results are represented by blue lines, respectively.
+The initial conditions for both models are given by T = 210 K and w = 0.02 m s-1.
 Again, we find very good agreement in the cloud variables N_c , q_c between both model simulations.
 Qualitatively they also agree very well in terms of the periods of the oscillations.

-The bifurcation diagram displayed in figure 7 cannot be reproduced accurately by the complex simulations.
-Since in the complex model the parameter T is changed during the simulations, switch-

-- 610 ing from one regime to the other is possible within one simulation.
+The bifurcation diagram displayed in Fig. 7 cannot be reproduced accurately by the complex simulations.
+Since in the complex model the parameter T is changed during the simulations, switching from one regime to the other is possible within one simulation.
 If, for instance, a simulation starts at a point in parameter space within the stable focus regime (e.g. high temperature at low updraughts), the time evolution initially follows the damped oscillations as expected from the bifurcation diagram of the reduced model.
-However, the temperature change leads to a (horizontal) path in the phase diagram (figure 7) and at some stage the boundary between the two states is crossed, - and from then on, the system will perform undamped oscillations.
+However, the temperature change leads to a (horizontal) path in the phase diagram (Fig. 7) and at some stage the boundary between the two states is crossed, and from then on, the system will perform undamped oscillations.
 Indeed, we observe this transition in the complex model simulations.
-An example for this situation is given in figure 15, with initial conditions T = 225 K and $w = 0.035 \text{ m s}^{-1}$.
+An example for this situation is given in Fig. 15, with initial conditions T = 225 K and w = 0.035 m s-1.
 Note that in the limit cycle regime the properties of the theoretically expected limit cycle also change with decreasing T. This results in increasing amplitudes of the oscillations in N_c , q_c , RH_i and in increasing periods.
-Thus, we can conclude that - 620 for realistic simulations including changes in environmental conditions there could be transitions between the theoretically determined states.
+Thus, we can conclude that for realistic simulations including changes in environmental conditions there could be transitions between the theoretically determined states.
 However, the behaviour of the actual states can still be explained by the phase diagram as obtained from our analytical considerations.